arnabganguly/HDInsightESPLab/HDInsightESPlab.md

  User: *HDInsight Administrator(hdinsightadmin@xxxxxx.onmicrosoft.com)*

  - *Cluster access group*: Choose the Azure active directory group that would have access to the cluster.
 User's assigned to this group will have access to the cluster.
 For this lab select
 Group: *HbaseControlledAccess*.
-Note that this Group has the user *hbaserestricted@xxxxxx.onmicrosoft.com*
+Please note that this group has the user *hbaserestricted@xxxxxx.onmicrosoft.com*

  - *LDAPS URL* :   Leave it at default ldaps://contoso.com:636